Mamady Diarra

-Mamady Diarra (born 26 June 2000) is a Malian footballer who plays as a left winger for Moldovan club Sheriff Tiraspol.
+Mamady Diarra (born 26 June 2000) is a Malian footballer who plays as a right winger for Turkish club Muğlaspor.

 Club career

 Born in Bamako, Diarra began his career with local side Yeelen Olympique.
 On 2 May 2019, he signed a four-year contract with Spanish side Cádiz CF, being initially assigned to the reserves in Segunda División B.

 Diarra made his senior debut for Cádiz B on 1 September 2019, coming on as a late substitute in a 2–1 away loss against Yeclano Deportivo.
 He scored his first senior goal on 27 February 2022, netting the winner in a 1–0 Segunda División RFEF win over UD Las Palmas Atlético.

 Diarra made his first team – and La Liga – debut on 14 August 2022, replacing Joseba Zaldúa in a 1–0 loss at Real Sociedad.

+On 1 July 2025, Moldovan Liga club Sheriff Tiraspol announced the signing of Diarra.

+On 22 January 2026, Israeli Premier League club Hapoel Petah Tikva on a free transfer from Sheriff Tiraspol.

+Diarra joined the Turkish 1.
+Lig club Muğlaspor on 24 July 2026.